Anthony, Duke of Brabant: Biography

 Anthony was the son of Philip II, Duke of Burgundy, and Margaret III, Countess of Flanders, and brother of John the Fearless.
-When his great-aunt Joanna died childless in 1406, Anthony inherited the Duchy of Brabant, Lothier, and Limburg, thus becoming the first Brabantian ruler of the House of Valois.
+When his great-aunt Joanna died childless in 1406, Anthony inherited the Duchy of Brabant, Lothier, and Limburg.

 The Duke of Brabant arrived late to the Battle of Agincourt, and in his eagerness to reach the field, he dressed in improvised armour and wore a surcoat made from a trumpeter's flag.
 He fought valiantly but was captured by some English archers.
 He was executed along with the rest of the prisoners ordered by Henry V of England, the English being unaware of his high status and ransom value.

 The execution was carried out as the much smaller English force found itself stretched to its limits, guarding prisoners with the battle still not won.
-A counterattack on the King's baggage train (guarded only by women and children) is thought to have driven King Henry to the decision, thinking he was being attacked from the rear and some chroniclers have given Brabant's belated charge as this very cause, adding to the Duke's chivalric but tragic final story (see "Agincourt", J. Barker 2005).
+A counterattack on the King's baggage train (guarded only by women and children) is thought to have driven King Henry to the decision, thinking he was being attacked from the rear and some chroniclers have given Brabant's belated charge as this very cause, adding to the Duke's chivalric but tragic final story.
 Subsequently the executions stopped immediately when the attack was seen to falter.

 Marriages and family

-He married at Arras on 21 February 1402 Jeanne of Saint-Pol (d.
+Anthony married at Arras on 21 February 1402 Jeanne of Saint-Pol (d.
 1407), daughter of Waleran III of Luxembourg, Count of Ligny and Saint-Pol.
-They had two children:
+They had: